isradeleon/coraline/README.md

 ## Components

-The framework includes some social interface focused components, like for example the cards, comments and a pinterest like staggered grid.
+The framework includes some social interface components, like for example the cards, comments and a pinterest like staggered grid.

 * [Staggered grid view](https://socialiteui.com/components.html#staggered)
 * [Sidebar](https://socialiteui.com/components.html#sidebar)